twilco/twilco.github.io/_posts/2019-07-08-riscv-from-scratch-3.markdown

 cd some/path/to/riscv-from-scratch/work
 {% endhighlight %}

-Now create a file called `ns16550a.s`, which will contain the code for our NS16550A UART driver.
-In this file, let's start with a basic skeleton containing the functions we want to expose.
-For now, we'll limit this driver to simply reading and writing chars, or bytes, without worrying about other available capabilities of the NS16550A, such as interrupts.
+Now create a file called `ns16550a.s`, in which we will start with a basic skeleton of the functions we want to expose for our driver.
+For now, we'll limit this driver to simply reading and writing chars, or bytes, without worrying about other available capabilities of NS16550A UARTs, such as interrupts.

 {% highlight nasm %}
 .global uart_put_char